-Course Code CE326
+CE326

-Course Title Concrete Technology
+Concrete Technology

-Type of Course PE
+PE

-LTP 300
+300

-Credits 3
+3

-Course Prerequisite Knowledge of Solid Mechanics and Building Technology
+Knowledge of Solid Mechanics and Building Technology

-Course To make the students well acquainted with the basics of RCC & RCC
+To make the students well acquainted with the basics of RCC & RCC

-Objective(CO) structures and design of various RCC structural components using
+structures and design of various RCC structural components using

 appropriate codes.

-Course Outcome 1.
-To understand concepts related to properties of concrete and its
+1. To understand concepts related to properties of concrete and its constituents.

-constituents.

-- Alba 2.
-To present foundation to basic engineering tools and concepts related

-5,000 to concrete technology.
+2. To present foundation to basic engineering tools and concepts related to concrete technology.

-7.0 3.
-To give an experience in implementation of engineering concepts in
+3. To give an experience in implementation of engineering concepts in the

-the field of civil engineering.
+field of civil engineering.